April 12, 2018 by Clare Hawkins

 The Children’s Garden has been getting a spring clean and refurbishment, and is now almost ready for planting.

-We have removed the car tyres and old pallet planters, which were difficult to water in the summer and were proving to be a perfect snail habitat – not ideal for organic gardeners!
+We have removed the car tyres and old pallet planters, which were difficult to water in the summer and were proving to be a perfect snail habitat – not ideal for gardeners!
 We also created a new compost bin and flower bed along the left-hand side, putting our chickens to work eating the weed seeds, laying down their nitrogen-rich manure and tilling the earth with their scratching.

 By shifting the bath-tubs around and re-siting the ornamental metal arches, the whole space has been opened up to allow easier access for school groups – we’ve even put woodchip down (kindly donated by Hickson Wardle Treecare), to avoid muddy shoes when working around the vegetable planters.